Step by Step Guide

 You can zoom in other views as well.
 Additionally, you can use range slider controls by clicking scrollbars of a view, to have fine-grained control over zooming and scrolling.

 In the "Histogram", drag a blue interval around zero with the right (!) mouse button.
 Then, experiment a bit with the control elements for scaling that appear along the left and lower border.

 Also here, you find the Zoom out button in the lower left corner of the histogram, once zoomed in.

 The analysis cockpit offers many additional visualizations.

-Then, Visplore should look like this:
+Once you open the "Calendar", Visplore should look like this:

 Now, in the Statistics overview, select the time series "Power_Generation_BrightCounty_PV".
 The text filter may help you.

 Note how all visualizations, including the calendar, adapt immediately when another time series is selected.

 For power generation, daily sums may be more interesting than daily means.